elalitte/glove80solder/README.md

 ![Zoom on solders](./images/zoomed_soldered.png)

-The only tricky part is for the edge ones which are near the plastic parts that maintain the PCB in place.
+One tricky part is for the edge ones which are near the plastic parts that maintain the PCB in place.
 These are the most on the botom on the photo.

 As long as you will apply high temperature next to the plastic, it might melt a bit.

 My advice for this is to try to go quickly for thoses pins not to apply too much heat.

+Another tricky part is for the pins close to the FCC connectors.
+If they are far out from the PCB, they might scratch the FCC cable when it is in place.

+You might want to clip them to avoid contact before soldering, or cut a bit with a plier before or after soldering.

 When all the soldering is done, you're ready to put back all the pieces together.